CRMPickers logoCRMPickers

 Pipeline management

-Pipeline management is where the two products diverge: Close optimizes rep motion, while Freshsales optimizes broad CRM readability.
+Pipeline management is where the products diverge: Close treats pipeline as the result of rep activity, while Freshsales treats it as a broader CRM control surface.

 Close pipeline management